splynx/docs/files/en/my_profile/profile/profile.md

 **Support** - administrators can add a signature here to use in ticket responses.

-**Ticket canned groups** - groups for canned responses can be created here to organize and group canned responses.
+**Canned groups** - groups for canned responses can be created here to organize and group canned responses.
 Simply click on the `+` add button to create a new group.

 ![Add canned groups](add_canned_groups.png)

 ![Add canned groups](add_canned_groups2.png)

-**Ticket canned responses** - pre-configured responses for tickets can be created and saved here to optimize response time and improve efficiency.
+**Canned responses** - pre-configured responses for tickets can be created and saved here to optimize response time and improve efficiency.
 Simply click on the `+` add button to add a new response.

 ![Add canned response](add_canned_response.png)